kalel-commits/Marketplace1/README.md

-# Prolance - Connecting Talent & Projects
+# Skilvo - Connecting Talent & Projects

 A professional marketplace connecting businesses with skilled video editors.
 Business owners can review freelancer sample reels before choosing the perfect editor for their projects.